Ronaldo drama: CR7 goes on strike ahead of Al-Nassr vs Al Ittihad blockbuster

 Why Cristiano Ronaldo Will Miss Al Nassr vs Al Ittihad Clash

-- The five-time Ballon d’Or winner, who celebrated his 41st birthday today, also missed the recent derby victory over Al Riyadh
+- The five-time Ballon d’Or winner, who just celebrated his 41st birthday, also missed the recent derby victory over Al Riyadh

 - His absence is believed to be linked to concerns over what he views as uneven treatment toward certain clubs in the Saudi top flight

-Cristiano Ronaldo will not feature for Al-Nassr in Friday night’s Saudi Pro League showdown with Al Ittihad, extending his recent absence and deepening uncertainty around his situation at the club.
+Cristiano Ronaldo will not feature for Al-Nassr in the Friday, January 6, Saudi Pro League showdown with Al Ittihad, extending his recent absence and deepening uncertainty around his situation at the club.

 The Portuguese star, who turns 41 today, is continuing a protest linked to the management of the Public Investment Fund (PIF), the body that oversees several top sides in the division.